aroques/missionaries-and-cannibals/README.md

 analytical viewpoint (Amarel, 1968).
 _Source: “Artificial Intelligence: A Modern Approach.”
 Artificial Intelligence: A Modern Approach, by Stuart J. Russell and Peter Norvig, Pearson Education, Inc., 2010, pp. 115._

-This program solves the Missionaries and Cannibals program using **Iterative Deepening Search**.
+This program uses **Iterative Deepening Search** to solve the Missionaries and Cannibals problem.

 To run this program: